Planning Ahead is the Key to Managing Funeral Expenses

 Funeral homes, cemeteries and other service providers expect to receive payment in full at the time of the funeral.
 With the average cost of a funeral in the U.S. exceeding $8,000, it can be a hardship if you have not planned ahead for this expenditure.
 There are several ways to manage your funeral expenses and spare loved ones the financial burden.

 The first step in managing funeral expenses is to do some advance funeral planning.
 At a minimum, you need a basic funeral plan to determine your expected funeral price.

-Our Online Funeral Planner is FREE and there's NO OBLIGATION.
+Our do-it-yourself Funeral Planner is FREE and there's NO OBLIGATION.

 Average Funeral Costs

 According to the 2010 funeral price survey by the National Funeral Directors Association, the average funeral cost for an adult funeral is $7,775.00.
 This is based on the most commonly selected items for a traditional funeral including a casket and vault.
 However, it does not include cemetery costs.
 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
 Therefore, a typical traditional funeral and burial cost is likely at least $9,000.